drivy/jobs/backend/README.md

 - Clone this repo (do **not** fork it)
 - Solve the levels in ascending order
-- Only do one commit per level
+- Only do one commit per level and include the `.git` when submiting your test

 ## Pointers